This chapter describes virtual device contexts (VDCs) supported on the Cisco NX-OS devices.

 The Cisco NX-OS software provides default user roles with different levels of authority for VDC administration as follows:

-network-admin—The network-admin role exists only in the default VDC and allows access to all the global configuration commands (such as reload and install) and all the features on the physical device.
+•network-admin—The network-admin role exists only in the default VDC and allows access to all the global configuration commands (such as reload and install) and all the features on the physical device.
 A custom user role is not granted access to these network-admin-only commands or to other commands that are scoped admin-only.
-Only the network administrator can access all the commands that are related to the physical state of the device.
-This role can perform system-impacting functions such as upgrading software and running an Ethernet analyzer on the traffic.
+Only the network administrator can access all the commands related to the physical state of the device.
+This role can perform system-impacting functions such as upgrading software and running an Ethernet analyzer on traffic.
 Network administrators can create and delete VDCs, allocate resources for these VDCs, manage device resources reserved for the VDCs, and configure features within any VDC.
-Network administrators can also access nondefault VDCs using the switchto vdc command from the default VDC.
+Network administrators can also access nondefault VDCs.
 When network administrators switch to a nondefault VDC, they acquire vdc-admin permissions, which are the highest permissions available in a nondefault VDC.

-network-operator—The network-operator role exists only in the default VDC and allows users to display information for all VDCs on the physical device.
-This role allows access to all the network-operator-only show commands such as the show running-config vdc and show install all status command.
-Users with network-operator roles can access nondefault VDCs using the switchto vdc command from the default VDC.
+•network-operator—The network-operator role exists only in the default VDC and allows users to display information for all VDCs on the physical device.
+This role allows access to all the network-operator-only show commands such as show running-config vdc and show install all status.
+Users with network-operator roles can access nondefault VDCs.

-If you do not need more than three VDCs, we recommend that you leave the default VDC as an admin VDC and use the other VDCs as active data-plane virtual switches on the Supervisor 1 module.
+If you do not need more than three VDCs, we recommend that you leave the default VDC as an admin VDC and use the other VDCs as active data-plane virtual switches.
 Make sure to restrict default VDC access to a select few administrators who are allowed to modify the global configuration (network-admin role).
-Remember that you can configure some features (such as Control Plane Policing [CoPP] and rate limits only in the default VDC.
-You cannot configure the default VDC as a storage VDC.
+Remember that you can configure some features (such as CoPP, rate limits, and IP tunnels) only in the default VDC.

-For more information about user accounts and roles, see the Cisco Nexus 7000 Series NX-OS Security Configuration Guide, Release 6.x.
+For more information on user accounts and roles, see the Cisco DCNM Security Configuration Guide, Release 4.x.

 switch(config)# vdc Enterprise